ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   *NOTE:* To install a production instance, reverse the flags setting cf and diego to READY and cfpoc and diegopoc to SKIP.
 The default environment will do a production install.

 ## Deploy the environment
-  **NOTE:** You may have to execute this command many times to get to completion.
+  **NOTE:** You may have to execute this command *many times* to get to completion.
 See troubleshooting section below.
+If the installation fails with a timeout, just restart the installation and it will pick up where it left off and should continue past the previous point.
+If it times out at the same place more than once, it is likely that you have some kind of another error that needs troubleshooting.

   ```
   cd /opt/cf